lupyuen/lupyuen.github.io/src/prometheus.md

     ## Name of the metric in prometheus
     - prom_name: t

-      ## Name of the metric in a MQTT JSON message
+      ## JSON Path of the metric in our MQTT JSON message
       mqtt_name: "uplink_message.decoded_payload.t"

       ## Prometheus help text for this metric